Back To Search Results

 Preparation

-The patient who presents with conductive hearing loss should undergo a complete history and physical with a focused head and neck exam, including an otomicroscopic exam and tuning fork evaluation.
-Visual inspection of the sound conduction pathways must be performed to determine the cause and contributory factors to conductive hearing loss.
+The patient with conductive hearing loss should undergo a complete history and physical with a focused head and neck exam, including an otomicroscopic exam and tuning fork evaluation.
+The sound conduction pathways must be visually inspected to determine the cause and contributory factors of conductive hearing loss.
 This includes ear canal patency, tympanic membrane integrity and position, middle ear aeration, and retrotympanic abnormalities.
 Tuning fork tests include Weber and Rinne tests.

-In the setting of conductive hearing loss, the Weber test will lateralize to the side of the conductive hearing loss and the Rinne test will suggest improved audibility better via bone conduction than air conduction.
-Both 512 Hz and 1024 Hz forks are recommended to help estimate the degree of conductive hearing loss.
-Preoperative pure tone audiogram will assess the nature and degree of hearing loss, as well as to confirm the findings on the tuning fork exams.
+In the setting of conductive hearing loss, the Weber test lateralizes to the side of the conductive hearing loss, and the Rinne test suggests improved audibility better via bone conduction than air conduction.
+512 Hz and 1024 Hz forks are recommended to help estimate the degree of conductive hearing loss.
+Preoperative pure tone audiogram assesses the nature and degree of hearing loss and confirms the findings on the tuning fork exams.
 Impedance audiometry offers information regarding tympanic membrane compliance and acoustic reflex integrity.
-CT scan of the temporal bones is obtained to provide information on ossicular integrity and continuity and co-existing tympanomastoid disease that will affect surgical planning.[8]
+CT scan of the temporal bones is obtained to provide information on ossicular integrity, continuity, and co-existing tympanomastoid disease that affects surgical planning.[8]
+Before surgery, informed consent is obtained.
+Risks include bleeding, infection, ossicular prosthesis displacement (immediate or delayed) or extrusion, hearing loss, dizziness, altered taste, facial nerve injury leading to facial paralysis, stapes subluxation leading to deafness, perilymphatic fistula, and need for additional future surgery.
+The alternative options for surgery to improve hearing include conventional hearing aids or bone conduction devices.

 Technique or Treatment

-Ossiculoplasty may be performed in the setting of IV sedation/ local anesthesia or general anesthesia, depending on whether other otologic procedures are planned.
-If surgical eradication of middle ear or mastoid disease (tympanomastoidectomy) is planned, general anesthesia is administered in conjunction with intraoperative facial nerve monitoring.
-If the plan is to restore ossicular continuity in an ear without active disease, for example, in a planned staged ear surgery, the tympanomeatal flap may be raised and ossiculoplasty performed under IV sedation/ local anesthesia.
+Ossiculoplasty may be performed in IV sedation/local anesthesia or general anesthesia, depending on whether other otologic procedures are planned.
+If surgical eradication of the middle ear or mastoid disease (tympanomastoidectomy) is planned, general anesthesia is administered in conjunction with intraoperative facial nerve monitoring.
+If the plan is to restore ossicular continuity in an ear without active disease, for example, in a planned staged ear surgery, the tympanomeatal flap may be raised and ossiculoplasty performed under IV sedation/local anesthesia.

 Transcanal Approach

-The tympanomeatal flap is elevated via a transcanal approach by making two 8 mm radial longitudinal incisions lateral to the annulus superiorly at the tympanosquamous suture line (12 o’clock) and inferiorly (6 o’clock).
-The two incisions are joined by a transverse incision laterally to form a medially-based U-shaped flap.
-The canal skin and periosteum are then elevated in continuity with the fibrous annulus, which is then raised out of its bony groove.
+The tympanomeatal flap is elevated via a transcanal approach by making 2 8 mm radial longitudinal incisions lateral to the annulus superiorly at the tympanosquamous suture line (12 o’clock) and inferiorly (6 o’clock).
+A transverse incision joins the 2 incisions laterally to form a medially-based U-shaped flap.
+The canal skin and periosteum are then elevated in continuity with the fibrous annulus, which is raised out of its bony groove.
 The tympanomeatal flap is then reflected forward to access the posterior mesotympanum and ossicles.

 Postauricular Approach